So you want some healthy meal ideas for the workplace?

 - Washed raw vegetables or salad – Carrots, celery, cucumber, lettuce, peppers, broccoli, cauliflower, etc.

 - Natural dips – Salsa, hummus, olive tapenade, etc. Don’t be fooled by any of the “visible” packaging on the front of the product.
-Flip it over and look at the ingredients list and nutritional information details.
+Flip it over and look at the ingredients list and nutritional information.
 The more basic, the better.
 Get the nutrients that you need while enjoying your food.
-For a guide on how to read food labels see here: To include guide on reading food labels.
+For a guide on how to read food labels see here: Guide on reading food labels.

 - Wholegrain crackers like rye crispbreads